cryptoadong/StealthPay-js/README.md

   // Relay the transaction
-  // Assume your app defines a signer called mySigner that sends the relay transaction const tx = await umbra.withdrawOnBehalf(
+  // Assume your app defines a signer called mySigner that sends the relay transaction const tx = await spayment.withdrawOnBehalf(
     mySigner,
     stealthKeyPair.address,
     destinationAddress,